A – Why should we migrate to Magento 2

-Moreover, the streamlined, faster checkout process improves much the customer experience in any Magento 2 websites.
-Many Magento 2 website use the One Step Checkout even to enhance the customer experience even better.
+Moreover, the streamlined, faster checkout process improves much the customer experience in any Magento 2 website.
+Many Magento 2 websites use the One Step Checkout even to enhance the customer experience even better.

 No more cart abandonment during CHECKOUT with Magento 2 One Step Checkout.

 More integration, more payment options

 We can name some of the key integrations such as PayPal, Braintree, Authorize.net, Klarna, and other offers.
 They are more versatile, more secure, and more comfortable to integrate.
 Both store owners and customers have many to choose from.